void-linux/void-packages/Manual.md

 ```

-The supported build options for a source package can be shown with xbps-src:
+The supported build options for a source package can be shown with `xbps-src`:

-    $ xbps-src show-options foo
+    $ ./xbps-src show-options foo

-Build options can be enabled with the `-o` flag of xbps-src:
+Build options can be enabled with the `-o` flag of `xbps-src`:

-    $ xbps-src -o option,option1 foo
+    $ ./xbps-src -o option,option1 foo

 Build options can be disabled by prefixing them with `~`:

-    $ xbps-src -o ~option,~option1 foo
+    $ ./xbps-src -o ~option,~option1 foo

 Both ways can be used together to enable and/or disable multiple options
-at the same time with xbps-src:
+at the same time with `xbps-src`:

-    $ xbps-src -o option,~option1,~option2 foo
+    $ ./xbps-src -o option,~option1,~option2 foo

 The build options can also be shown for binary packages via `xbps-query(8)`: